techidaily/site-facebook/source/_posts/activating-facebooks-secure-measures-a-step-by-step-guide.md

  If you want to use a phone for 2FA, you’ll need to use a phone with a number already associated with your Facebook account.
 If you haven’t added a phone number to your account, you’ll need to do so before using a phone for 2FA.

  Any Facebook user can also change their password to make it more secure.
-You can[create your own secure password](https://www.makeuseof.com/tag/7-ways-to-make-up-passwords-that-are-both-secure-memorable/) , of course, or use other resources to make a password that will keep your account safe, like[trying out a password manager](https://www.makeuseof.com/tag/reasons-use-password-manager/) .
+You can [create your own secure password](https://www.makeuseof.com/tag/7-ways-to-make-up-passwords-that-are-both-secure-memorable/) , of course, or use other resources to make a password that will keep your account safe, like [trying out a password manager](https://www.makeuseof.com/tag/reasons-use-password-manager/) .

 ## What You Need to Know About Facebook Protect